Goa University Library: Special collections

 It has been computerising the database of bibliographic details, and automating library servies using the Free/Libre and Open Source Koha-based software.

 Additional details

-Dr. Gopakumar V. is the Librarian (as of December 2012).

 On 12–13 December 2012, a WikiWorkshop was organised at the Goa University library to introduce students and a few faculty on how to edit the Wikipedia, from 2.30 pm to 4.30 pm.